Receiving Control

 Gamepad from operate.adamohq.com

 Section titled “Gamepad from operate.adamohq.com”The web app publishes a Joy message to {robot}/control/joy whenever the gamepad changes.
-The wire format is CDR.
+The payload is a ROS envelope whose inner payload is a CDR-encoded sensor_msgs/msg/Joy.

 robot = adamo.Robot(api_key="ak_...", name="my-arm")